History of West Africa: Iron Age

-The iron industry, in both smelting and forging for tools and weapons, appeared in West Africa by about 2000-1200 BC.
+Archaeometallurgical scientific knowledge and technological development originated in numerous centers of Africa; the centers of origin were located in West Africa, Central Africa, and East Africa; consequently, as these origin centers are located within inner Africa, these archaeometallurgical developments are thus native African technologies.
+The iron industry, in both smelting and forging for tools and weapons, appeared in West Africa by about 2600–1200 BC.
 Iron smelting facilities in Niger and Nigeria have been radiocarbon dated to 500 to 1000 BC, and more recently in Nigeria from 2000 BC.
 Though there is some uncertainty, some archaeologists believe that iron metallurgy was developed independently in West Africa.
 Archaeological sites containing iron smelting furnaces and slag have been excavated at sites in the Nsukka region of southeast Nigeria in what is now Igboland: dating to 2000 BC at the site of Lejja (Eze-Uzomaka 2009) and to 750 BC and at the site of Opi (Holl 2009).
-Smelting furnaces appear in the Nok culture of central Nigeria by about 550 BC and possibly a few centuries earlier.
+Iron metallurgy may have been independently developed in the Nok culture between the 9th century BCE and 550 BCE.
+More recently, Bandama and Babalola (2023) have indicated that iron metallurgical development occurred 2631 BCE – 2458 BCE at Lejja, in Nigeria, 2136 BCE – 1921 BCE at Oboui, in Central Africa Republic, 1895 BCE – 1370 BCE at Tchire Ouma 147, in Niger, and 1297 BCE – 1051 BCE at Dekpassanware, in Togo.
 The increased use of iron and the spread of ironworking technology led to improved weaponry and enabled farmers to expand agricultural productivity and produce surplus crops, which together supported the growth of urban city-states into empires.

-By 400 BC, contact had been made with the Mediterranean civilisations, including that of Carthage, and a regular trade in gold being conducted with the Saharan Berbers, as noted by Herodotus.
-The trade was fairly small until the camel was introduced, with Mediterranean goods being found in pits as far south as Northern Nigeria.
+By 400 BC, contact had been made with the Mediterranean civilisations, including that of Carthage, and a regular trade in gold conducted with the Saharan Berbers, as noted by Herodotus.
+The trade was fairly small until the camel was introduced, with Mediterranean goods found in pits as far south as Northern Nigeria.
 A profitable trade had developed by which West Africans exported gold, cotton cloth, metal ornaments, and leather goods north across the trans-Saharan trade routes, in exchange for copper, horses, salt, textiles, and beads.
 Later, ivory, slaves, and kola nuts were also traded.